Grab your reader’s attention

 Showing is when you use your (or your subjects) senses or reactions to an event or scene to transport the reader into your world.
 Slow your writing down, describe what you heard, smelt, tasted and your feelings about what you saw or did.
 If you are recounting another person’s experiences, ask them questions or read accounts to try and find out how they felt.
 Telling simply presents a factual piece of information and moves the article along which leads me to …

-Chania was silhouetted against the oranges and reds of the sunset that reflected on the calm Mediterranean.
-All I could hear was the gentle beat of waves against the ancient sea wall.
+Looking back towards Chania silhouetted against the sunset all I could hear was the gentle beat of calm Mediterranean waves against the ancient sea wall.

 The minarets of the new Quol Sharif mosque tower above the walls of the Kazan Kremlin announcing that this is predominately a Muslim city.